typefi/run-script-examples/fonts.md

 # Including fonts
-InDesign Server will look for any missing fonts in a subfolder called `Document Fonts`.
+InDesign® Server will look for any missing fonts in a subfolder called `Document Fonts`.
 To include fonts in a job just add them as an `input` to you job body.
 ```json
 {
   "inputs": [